Management software. DIY DIY or opt for professionalism?

 Building yourself is well justified when it comes to software that serves as a control application for a self-designed production machine.
 There is no standard software for such a thing.
 So you have to rely on custom software that you can build yourself or have built by yourself.
 We can be brief about this: logical and totally fine.

 It gets weird in our eyes when an IT/IM department starts developing applications that actually already exist.
 As if you are going to build your own Microsoft Excel lookalike because you run into the limitations of Excel as an accounting program.
-You know there are dozens of great accounting applications out there, yet you go build your own Excel accounting lookalike.
+You know there are dozens of great accounting applications out there, yet you're going to build your own Excel accounting variant.
 Why?

 Why put scarce IT/IM capacity and money into a secondary process like quality management?
 Doesn't an IT/IM department that does that have anything better to do?
 Or do they think they can do it better than the specialists who are busy day and night developing their state-of-the-art QMSs, which come in all kinds of forms and specializations?